hoshomoh/CSVUtils/README.md

 ### How to run

-From the package root, run assignment using php built in server `php -S localhost:8000`, this would start the server at `localhost:8000`.
+From the package root, run `composer install` then using php built in server run `php -S localhost:8000`, this would start the server at `localhost:8000`.
 Visit the URL from your browser and you should see the generated files at the root of the package.
 The `sample.csv` is at the root of the package.
 Generated files would also be saved there.

-To run test make sure you have `PHPUNIT` installed on the test machine.
-Then run `phpunit` also from the root of the Package.

 ### Implementation